ALWAYS WEAR YOUR, "I LOVE ME" T-SHIRT

 The cheerleaders at home were working overtime to convince me that brown meant gold but there was no going back - brown was forever a dirty pile of sh*t and gold didn't exist any more.

 After the bubble of a private school ended, it only got worse.
 Now there was a whole world of bitchy Year Eights.
 Male and female.
 Telling me I wasn't good enough.
-Telling me strive for something I didn't have.
+Telling me to strive for something I didn't have.
 Telling me I wasn't going to be truly happy until I had achieved A,B,C and perky boobs.
 Happiness is just over that invisible hill there...see it?
 Over there by the flying tortoise?
 See it now?
 How 'bout now?

 It wasn't until recently that I called bullsh*t on that theory.
 Isn't it crazy that we have to remind ourselves to love the person we are?
 Maybe in a perfect world without Year Eights it would come naturally to us.
 But unfortunately our world doesn't want us to realise our own greatness.
-Because it we all realised how great we are without any modification, then who the hell would buy this, 'You only need this last thing to be beautiful now Brenda' face cream or click through to this, 'Half a second to perfect abs' blog post?
+Because if we all realised how great we are without any modification, then who the hell would buy this, 'You only need this last thing to be beautiful now Brenda' face cream or click through to this, 'Half a second to perfect abs' blog post?

 Our world wants us to forget that we're amazing, which really sucks because it means we're missing out on loving ourselves and missing out on all the positivity that comes with that decision.